karlduino/karlduino.github.io/content/post/2022-09-22-co2-monitors.md

 classrooms, meeting rooms, and workspaces.
-(UW-Madison Facilities has an [FAQ on HVAC](https://facilities.fpm.wisc.edu/facility-manager-tools/#faq-hvac) that is shockingly offensive, even for a completely jaded employee.)
+(UW-Madison Facilities has an [FAQ on HVAC](https://facilities.fpm.wisc.edu/facility-manager-tools/#faq-hvac) that is shockingly offensive, even to a completely jaded employee.)
 And with the removal of the
 campus mask mandate at spring break last March, mask-wearing on campus has become a rarity.